 8.87.12 Suspension of Programs.
 The President has the prerogative of suspending admissions of students into degree granting programs.
 The President shall notify the University Community, including Admissions Officers, and the RI Office of the Postsecondary Commissioner as to the reasons for and the effective date of program suspension, taking into account students already admitted for study.
 In concert with policies of the RI Office of the Postsecondary Commissioner, programs may be maintained in a state of suspension for a maximum of 6 years.
 Programs may be removed from suspension by the President at any time prior to the expiration of the time limit.
 The President may appeal to the RI Office of the Postsecondary Commissioner for a three (3) year extension beyond the prescribed time limit.
-After the time limit for program suspension has been reached, procedures for program abolition set forth in Section 8.87.10 shall be followed. #06-07-40 students.
+After the time limit for program suspension has been reached, procedures for program abolition set forth in Section 8.87.10 shall be followed. #06-07-40

+8.88.10 Degree Programs on the Feinstein Providence Campus.
+Departments planning to offer existing degree programs at the Providence Campus must develop and approve a plan for offering and staffing courses and advising students.
 Once approved by the academic department, this plan should be forwarded simultaneously to the appropriate college curriculum committee and to the Dean of the Alan Shawn Feinstein College of Education and Professional Studies for review and approval, following which undergraduate programs shall be forwarded to the Curriculum and Standards Committee and graduate programs to the Graduate Council for approval.
 Actions taken by the Curriculum and Standards Committee and Graduate Council shall be reported to the Faculty Senate for information. #04-05-9, #17-18-23